PeterUpfold/ShutdownBuddy/README.md

 # ShutdownBuddy

-Detect interactive sessions, run a timer and then shut down when the timer expires still with no interactive sessions running.
+Detect the computer being idle, based on zero interactive signed in Windows sessions, and shut down the computer fully if there continually are no interactive sessions open.

 Experimental.